-- Native methods and reflection can behave in a manner that is impossible for a compiler plugin to check.
-Such constructs may violate the property being checked.
-Similarly, deserialization and cloning can create objects that could not result from normal constructor calls, and that therefore may violate the property being checked. - A compiler plugin can check only those parts of your program that you run it on.
-If you compile some parts of your program without the -processor switch or with the -AskipClasses property (in other words, without running the checker), or if you use the @SuppressWarnings annotation to suppress some errors or warnings, then there is no guarantee that the entire program satisfies the property being checked.
-An analogous situation is using an external library that was compiled without being checked by the compiler plugin. - Your code should pass the Java compiler without errors or warnings.
+- A compiler plugin can check only those parts of your program that you run it on.
+If you compile some parts of your program without running the checker, then there is no guarantee that the entire program satisfies the property being checked.
+Some examples of un-checked code are: - Code compiled without the -processor switch, including any external library supplied as a .class file. - Code compiled with the -AskipClasses property. - Suppression of warnings, such as via the @SuppressWarnings annotation. - Native methods (because the implementation is not Java code, it cannot be checked).

+In each of these cases, any use of the code is checked - for example, a call to a native method must be compatible with any annotations on the native method's signature.
+However, the annotations on the un-checked code are trusted; there is no verification that the implementation of the native method satisfies the annotations.

+- Reflection can violate the Java type system, and the checkers are not sophisticated enough to reason about the possible effects of reflection.
+Similarly, deserialization and cloning can create objects that could not result from normal constructor calls, and that therefore may violate the property being checked. - Your code should pass the Java compiler without errors or warnings.
 In particular, your code should use generic types, with no uses of raw types.
-Misuse of generics, including casting away generic types, can cause other errors to be missed. - The Checker Framework does not yet support annotations on intersection types (see JLS §4.9).
+Misuse of generics, including casting away generic types, can cause other errors to be missed.

+- The Checker Framework does not yet support annotations on intersection types (see JLS §4.9).
 As a result, checkers cannot provide guarantees about intersection types. - Specific checkers may have other limitations; see their documentation for details.